 In the first term of Ordre des Ingénieurs Tunisiens hosting of the CAC, a four-year strategic plan (2008-2011) was developed and implemented over the four-year term and concluded in September 2011.
 This plan builds on the outcomes of the first plan by continuing the work in some themes and undertaking work on new themes that have been proposed by WFEO member countries.

-Over the past two years (2011-2013) the CAC has been heavily involved in United Nations Development Programme (UNDP) on corruption in the MENA region.
+Over the past years, the CAC has been heavily involved in United Nations Development Programme (UNDP) on corruption in the MENA region.
 The CAC chairman served as a member of the UNDP task force that was created to develop training courses on business integrity for small and medium size enterprises.
 The CAC was represented in a number of UNDP workshops and training held in Tunis and Cairo.

 Several anti-corruption initiatives have been established in the international construction and engineering industry namely: